-• The registered manager promoted the ethos of openness and learning from mistakes.
+- The registered manager promoted the ethos of openness and learning from mistakes.
 This reflected the requirements of the duty of candour.
-The duty of candour is a legal obligation to act in an open and transparent way in relation to care and treatment.
-A member of staff told us, "We are encouraged to ring the office or on call if we have any concerns for clients, safety, health or wellbeing or just need support or advice.
-Issues are promptly dealt with."
+The duty of candour is a legal obligation to act in an open and transparent way in relation to care and treatment. - The registered manager showed us accident and incident reporting processes that included prompts for appropriate reporting to other agencies such as safeguarding and the health and safety executive.